 - In nature, These tetras feed on small aquatic animals, insects from the surface.
 In captivity, you can use both live food (crustaceans, bloodworms, small insects) and dry (special flakes, granules).
-Vegetable nutrition is also suitable (dandelions, spinach, cinnamon).
+Vegetable nutrition is also suitable (dandelions, spinach).

 Serpae Tetra Breeding

-Breeding must begin with the preparation of the spawning.
-To do this, use a small capacity of not more than twenty liters.
-A separator grid is placed at the bottom – it will protect future eggs from parents, who simply can eat them.
+Breeding must begin with the preparation of the spawning tank with a capacity of not more than twenty liters.
+A separator grid is placed at the bottom – it will protect future eggs from parents, who can eat them.

 Use dim lights in the aquarium, and the soil isn’t necessary, but plants need to be used, especially small-leaved, long-stalked varieties.
 You can take a small bush of Javanese moss or fern.

 For the breeding of Serpae Tetras, Water must meet the following requirements:

 - the temperature within 25-28 degrees;